 - Place the peel from your lemon, lime, grapefruit, or orange into the garbage disposal.

-- Turn the water to cold, run the disposable.
+- Turn the water to cold, and run the disposable.
 You’ll want to let it run until all the citrus peels have been ground up.